aiven/devportal/docs/products/clickhouse/howto/enable-tiered-storage.rst

 -----------------------------

 You can enable the tiered storage feature in Aiven for ClickHouse either for a new service or for an existing one.
-To enable the feature, you need to activate it on a service level in Aiven Console and, next, set it up on a table level, which is done using CLI (SQL).
+To enable the feature, you need to activate it on a service level in Aiven Console and, next, set it up on a table level, which is done using SQL (via CLI, for example).

 Limitations
 '''''''''''